bflad/mediawiki-presentation/conclusion/00_thanks.md

 !SLIDE center

-# I hope you enjoyed this quick overview of Mediawiki at Wharton! #
+# I hope you enjoyed this quick overview of MediaWiki at Wharton! #

 !SLIDE center